roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 This add-on provides similar functionality to [`jest-image-snapshot`][jest-image-snapshot].

-In addition, you can capture image snapshot manually, and more controls to the auto image snapshot taken.
+In addition, you can capture image snapshot manually, and controls how the auto image snapshot(s) are taken.

 ## Install